lpod/lpod-docs/level1-notes.rst

 - ``class`` or ``note_class``: the class option, whose default is ``footnote`` (``note_class`` is used with programming languages that don't allow ``class`` as a parameter name);
+- ``citation``: the citation mark (i.e. a formatted string representing the sequence number, see "Note citation" in ODF 1.1 §5.3.1);
-- ``citation``: the citation mark (i.e. the text string that should be displayed by editing/viewing applications at the place where the note is referred to);
+- ``label``: the optional text label that should be displayed at the insertion point of the note; if this parameter is omitted, the displayed note label will be an automatic sequence number;
 - ``body``: the content of the note, provided either as a list of one or more previously created ODF content elements (preferently paragraphs), or as an already available note body element (produced, for example, by cloning the